Porges/ways-to-play/src/articles/cards/japan/hanafuda/new-manufacturers/new-manufacturers.md

 ## HWATU Flower Cards

-These are redesigned version of Korean <span lang="ko-Latn" class="noun">Hwatu</span> cards by Spanish designer ‘blvr’.
+These are a redesigned version of Korean <span lang="ko-Latn" class="noun">Hwatu</span> cards by Spanish designer ‘blvr’.
 They can be purchased [on their Etsy store](https://www.etsy.com/nz/listing/1043547560/hwatu-flower-cards-korean-traditional).

 > [!figure]
 >